Connect with ProQuest

 Read about an exciting new collection that allows researchers to explore the evolution of jazz through streaming video — experiencing the power of live performances again and again from anyplace, at anytime

-By Jodi Johnson, Associate Product Marketing Manager for Performing Arts
+By Jodi Johnson, Associate Product Marketing Manager

 The evolution of jazz is a story of musical innovation and cultural exchange, with roots in blues and ragtime that have evolved into a diverse and constantly transcending genre over the decades.
 For music scholars and students, it’s an essential area of research and learning.
 Music Online: The Qwest TV Collection is an exciting new collection that allows researchers to explore the evolution of jazz through streaming video — experiencing the power of live performances again and again from anyplace, at anytime.